jacoblarget/waitlisters/README.md

 If you notice a mistake or want to try this out yourself, fork away!
 Note the diagrams below are made using `pydot` ( see `schema_drawer.py`)

+@TODO: update these to use mermaid Markdown-ish syntax for rendering in browsers/screenshot insertion if necessary.

 ## Client Accessibility (UX)

 ### Page Schema